bgallamoza/Cocaine_Usage_Classification/README.md

 The National Survey on Drug Use and Health (NSDUH) is the "leading source of statistical information on the use of illicit drugs, alcohol, and tobacco and mental health issues in the United States" (SAMHSA). **The abundance of Yes/No questions regarding the usage of illicit drugs make this dataset valuable for binary classification problems.**

 Compared to substances such as alcohol and tobacco, crack/cocaine has a relatively smaller pool of individuals 12+ years old who have tried cocaine before (~2 million). **The smaller number of people who have used cocaine may indicate that a more specific subset of people try cocaine.** This would make crack/cocaine a strong candidate for a binary classification problem.
 Exploratory data analysis was conducted to find identifiable characteristics in people who have tried crack/cocaine.
-Explored features include (but are not limited to):
+Fourteen features were ultimately used to train the model, which include:

 1. Highest completed education
 2. Number of days consumed alcohol in the past year
 3. Race/Ethnicity

-...and many others!
+...and several others!

 ## **Models Tested**
 Three different models were tested during my process using the Sklearn library: